osteele/imu-tools/README.md

 As a proof of concept, IMU data can be used to control the orientation of a rigged joint in Blender.

-In a terminal, run: `pipenv run mqtt2pipe`
+In a terminal, run: `./scripts/mqtt2pipe`

 In another terminal, launch Blender with the ` --python blender/motion.py` option: